4d/docs/website/translated_docs/es/Desktop/building.md

 ### Storing the last server path

 The last used and validated server path is automatically saved in a file named "lastServer.xml" in the application's user preferences folder.
-This folder is stored at the following location:
+Esta carpeta se guarda en la siguiente ubicación:

 ```4d
 prefsUsuario:=Get 4D folder(Carpeta 4D activa)